 Divine is now working this job with her business dream in mind.
 “I would like to start a sewing business.
 I’m good with outfits and evening wear, so I would like to start something where I can make lots of different things, and then help others who are also looking for jobs.
 I won’t let a woman like me just sit at home.
 I can help them and we can work together.”

 Like many in South Africa and across the world, lockdown has been difficult time for Divine.
 It had the potential to derail her plans.
 “Lockdown was very stressful.
 We have three kids and my husband is still not back at work.
 They were sending invoices for school fees, the kids need to eat, and I need to buy nappies for the little one.”

-With the help of Employment Access Programme, Divine found employment as a front office manager at another guesthouse.
+With the help of Employment Access and her dedication to the sessions offered by them, Divine is working again and can set her mind at ease.
 “I’m enjoying it and I’m learning more every day.
 I like learning.
 Before starting my own thing, it’s good to see how to run a business – from what I’m doing today, I will be able to run my own thing.”